-The best price found from United States to Germany is on May 8th, 2015, travelling with Icelandair.
+The best price found from United States to Germany is on January 26th, 2016, travelling with Norwegian.
 See more options, compare prices and book: search flights.

 Frankfurt Airport is the main gateway for transcontinental flights, although Düsseldorf and Munich also receive their share of overseas air traffic.
 At the time of writing, Berlin had two smaller international airports, Tegel and Schönefeld, but these will be replaced by the brand-new Berlin Brandenburg Airport upon its completion, scheduled for 2013.
 New to Berlin are direct flights from such US gateways as New York and Los Angeles.
 There are also sizeable airports in Hamburg, Cologne/Bonn and Stuttgart, and smaller ones in such cities as Bremen, Dresden, Hanover, Leipzig, Münster-Osnabrück and Nuremberg.